 The piece uses the 1969 Stonewall Riots as a starting point to address issues facing gay and transgender prisoners.

 The riots began after a police raid on the Stonewall Inn, a gay bar in New York City.
-Police arrested men dressed as women and transgender patrons.
+Police arrested thirteen LGBTQ+ patrons.
 Many of the patrons resisted the police raid, and the following day thousands of people marched in the streets, speaking out about unfair treatment under the law.
 It was the start of the modern LGBTQ+ rights movement.

 Today, transgender female prisoners (male to female) are incarcerated in male prisons, and transgender male prisoners (female to male) are incarcerated in female prisons.
 They are often placed in “protective” or “administrative” custody.
-The resulting confinement, while safer for the people incarcerated, is effectively a form of solitary confinement.
+The resulting confinement, while sometimes safer for the people incarcerated, is effectively a form of solitary confinement.

 The artist has developed these monologues based on the experiences of real individuals.

 Performers: Becca Blackwell, Michael Lynch